 This training explores the role of victim safety and participant accountability in the work to family violence intervention programs in Georgia.
 Explore the concept of accountability, discuss to whom are family violence intervention programs accountable, and how can we embrace and uphold victim safety as the core of work with batterers.
 The training will include a detailed overview of the role and requirements of Victim Liaisons.

 FVIP Basics 3: Participant, Program & Class Process (7 FVIP Hours) - $25

 This training covers updates to the FVIP Rules concerning the entire FVIP process, from participant referral, to intake and exit procedures, to class design, class rules, facilitation considerations, class culture and group process, compliance monitoring and reporting.

 Space is limited.
 You may attend one training session or all three training days.
 Each training day costs $25 (non refundable and non transferable).
 You must mail a check or money order made out to the Georgia Commission on Family Violence (2 Martin Luther King, Jr. Drive, Suite 470 East Tower, Atlanta, GA 30334) by August 3, 2020 to secure your registration.
 Failure for GCFV to receive your check or money order in the correct amount owed by August 3, 2020 will result in your spot being given to another registrant.

 Please save the date for our 2020 Annual Family Violence Conference.
 The conference will be held virtually.
-Registration will open July 2020.
-Please check back regularly for updates!
+Registration is open.
+Please visit our annual conference page to register and receive conference updates.

 From 2010 through 2019, at least 1,380 Georgians lost their lives due to domestic violence.
 Thousands more are victims of non-fatal domestic violence every year.